digital-land/digital-land.info/application/templates/pages/guidance/publish-data-on-your-website.md

-Before you submit your data, you must publish your data on a webpage on your official planning authority website, usually ending in gov.uk.
+Before you provide your data, you must publish your data on a webpage on your official planning authority website, usually ending in gov.uk.
 Your local planning authority will always be the source of truth about your data.

 Your data must be on a URL the public can access.
 We collect the latest data from there every day.
 We call this the ‘endpoint URL’.